mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 I find it very easy to forget .
 In a given week or month, it's easy for me to forget what I've accomplished.
 And I'll get so far down into the rabbit hole of some task that I forget to question why I'm doing it or whether it's still worth doing.

 My way of combating these traps is to regularly reflect.
 To close out every work week, I write a shortform bulleted list of everything I accomplished that week.
 It's a nice way to close out the week, and I'm almost always surprised at how much I accomplished even in weeks I thought were slow.
-Every month, I post a retrospective on the Indie Hackers forums (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)).
-And, starting with this post, every year I write a riveting blog post about my reflections on the year.
+Every month, I post a retrospective on the Indie Hackers forums (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)) to set goals and reasses strategy.
+And, starting with this post, every year I write a riveting, wildly popular blog post about my reflections on the year.

 **Set goals**

-Setting specific, objective goals for the month has kept me focused.
+Setting specific, objective goals has kept me focused.
 Before I decided to do this, I would just do what I thought was important, but it was very undirected.
 It was easy for me to waste time on something and then invent rationalizations for why I did it.

 If I set a specific goal like, "Achieve $50 in revenue for the month," it becomes easier to choose tasks because I can ask myself more straightforward questions: Will this task help me achieve that goal?
 Are there alternative ways I could spend my time that would achieve it more effectively?